Monday, February 22, 2010

 B: Now these lyrics are clever.
 I love the disbelieving honesty of wondering why someone ‘chooses to feel the way they feel about you’.

-A: Beautifully composed and I love the way the idea embodied in the title is turned on its head, even though the music would just as successfully have carried something more negative or pessimistic.
+A: Beautifully composed.
+I love the way the idea embodied in the title is turned on its head, even though the music would just as successfully have carried something more negative or pessimistic.
 A clearer winner than In Your Eyes as I see it, without it (again) being a particular favourite.

 18 Denmark

-B: I was unfortunate enough to catch Kenny’s hair while getting these lyrics.
+s inexorably being drawn into) while getting these lyrics.
 I especially like the line “Det’ er om at turde, mens man tor det”.

 19 Italy